coppertop-bones/bones-kernel/docs/cheatsheets/bones lang - cheatsheet.md

 ## SEMANTICS

 ### INDEXS AND OFFSETS
-Indexes, such as page numbers, final postions on the starting grid, etc, start at one.
+Indexes, such as page numbers, final positions on the starting grid, etc, start at one.
 Offsets start at zero.

 ### IMMUTABLE VALUES
-All objects are values in bones and as such may not be changed.
-Conceptually a change to an object is the creation of new object incorporating the desired changes.
-Thus it is impossible to make a change to a structure via one name that can be seen in another name.
+Like q/kdb values in bones may not be mutated or changed.
+Conceptually a change to a value is the creation of new value with the desired changes incorporated.
+Thus, it is impossible to make a change to a value structure via one name that can be seen by another name.
 This allows us to provide nice syntax for deep change, for example:

 ```
-a: {tup: (1,2,3)}
+a: {v: (1,2,3)}
 b: a
-b.tup.1: 3.  b.tup.3: 1
+b.v.1: 3.  b.v.3: 1
-a == {tup: (1,2,3)}
+a == {v: (1,2,3)}
-b == {tup: (3,2,1)}
+b == {v: (3,2,1)}
 ```

-Thus it is not possible in the bones language to create recursive structures.
+This also means it is not possible in the bones language to create recursive value structures.

 ### AUTOMATIC MEMORY MANAGEMENT
 Memory management is handled on behalf of the user using a combination of stack, arena and region style - conservative on stack and precise on heap.
-By default objects may be moved in memory but can be pinned where necessary, for example when needing to interface with external code.
+By default, objects may be moved by the memory manager but may be pinned when desired, for example when needing to interface with external code.

 ### SIGNALS
-The kernal may be signalled, and will search up the call stack until a signal handler is found which is then invoked to determine what next to do - close resources, resume, panic, ask the user (e.g. "this is taking a long time, abort?"), and so on.
+The kernal may be signalled, and will search up the call stack until a signal trap is found which is then invoked to determine what next to do - close resources, resume, panic, ask the user (e.g. "this is taking a long time, abort?"), and so on.
 Under the hood we will likely use the itanium exception mechanism.